-So too are these visual descriptions of places I’ve been.
-Each of these works is an attempt to capture the mood and moment of the place.
-Created ‘en plein air’ and mostly completed on-site, each is a moment in time and emotion.
+My aims to visually depict those elements through the fluid combination of watercolours.
+Visual descriptions of places I’ve visited, each of these works is an attempt to capture the mood and moment of the place.
+Created ‘en pléin air’ and mostly completed on-site, each is a moment in time and emotion.
 The 16 x 5 proportion is simply a framework in which to create each work.

-Fire (Agni): As with all the elements it has both eternal and perishable characteristics.
 The essential character of fire is heat.
-There are four important types of Agni; the fire of the earth, the fire of the sky, the fire of the stomach (literal hunger and digestive power) as well as the fire we commonly use.
-There is also an inner fire that drives us as human beings: the fire to create, procreate and communicate.
+There are five important types of Agni; the fire of the earth, the fire of the sky, the fire of the stomach (hunger and digestion) as well as the fire we use to warm us.
+There is also our inner fire, one that drives us as human beings.
+The fire to create, procreate and communicate.

 Whether in the form of a river, a lake or the sea, this element is in constant motion.
 Perishable and impermanent, one moment a stream, the next an ocean.
 Water evaporates to re-form in the sky as clouds, returning to the earth in the shape of rain.
 Constantly fluid, we can touch, taste and feel it.
 While we are primarily composed of it, water remains eternal and ever-changing.

 We can see, touch, taste and smell earth.
 While appearing largely physical this element makes up our physical universe.
 It exists at an atomic level while our bodies and even our sense organs are composed of earth.
 As a whole it forms the shape of life (Jiva).
 While everything is perishable, its fundamental structure is unchanging.